 The fetor is even worse here, but you’ve stopped asking questions.
 You even edge away as I kneel to open that padlock and throw back the door.

 Everyone expects stairs at this point.
 Maybe a ladder.
 But the way down into Mystery is a simple ramp, cut from the bedrock though unmarked by tools.
-There are no lights aside from the heavy flashlight I’ve just unclipped from my belt.
+There are no lights apart from the heavy flashlight I’ve just unclipped from my belt.

 I’m almost missing your questions now, though their time is over.
 Better that we descend in silence, past fragments of the cairn which covered this shaft when I found it.
 Wish to hell I’d left it alone!
 But the stones with their jagged, incomprehensible glyphs intrigued me, and it was deep winter — too cold for rattlers to be active.

 Can’t believe I used to worry about rattlers.

 Of course, the shaft wasn’t this wide when I found it.
 More like a very deep prairie dog burrow, but it didn’t look dug: more like melted out, or maybe burned.

 Then my flashlight beam caught flashes of eyes looking back.